After Egg Retrieval: Do's and Don'tsFertility Treatment

 In the next step, the collected eggs are examined by an embryologist, and then they get fertilized with washed sperm through one of the assisted reproduction methods, IVF or ICSI.
 If the couple chooses IVF, doctors place the egg and sperm next to each other in the IVF dish to fertilize.
 If they choose ICSI treatment, healthy and motile sperm is directly injected into the center of the egg.

-Since when you take ovulation induction drugs, you may gain weight or experience nausea, constipation, or appetite changes.
-It would help if you had a balanced and nutrient diet before and after egg retrieval.
-In this regard, make sure that you add the following foods to your IVF diet before egg collection:
+Since when you take ovulation induction drugs, you may gain weight or experience nausea, constipation, or appetite changes; it is recommended that you have a balanced and nutrient diet before and after egg retrieval surgery.
+In the following, we introduce some foods that you can have days before the follicular puncture procedure:

 - Leafy vegetables such as broccoli, cabbage, and kale;